 Important!
-According to the motto "From Visions to Reality - Bridging materials science for a more sustainable future" we would like to motivate you to think how your current research may be translated into commercially viable green technologies.
+According to the motto "Illuminating the World - Driving industry innovation through imppactful research" we would like to motivate you to think how your current research may be driving industry innovation.
 To this end, we want to motivate presenters to highlight challenges that have to be overcome.
 This may include challenges that are tackled within their own PhD research but also extend towards challenges that may lie outside of their field.

-Empa PhD Symposium 2023
+Empa PhD Symposium 2025